canonical/docker-registry-charm/README.md

 your registry.
 If you specify `pull=True`, the action will first pull the given `image` and subsequently tag/push it.

-The default image tag is 'https://[private-ip|http-host]/name:version'.
-This can be overriden by specifying the `tag` action paramenter.
+The default image tag is 'net_loc/name:version', where 'net_loc' is the `http-host` config option or http[s]://[private-ip]:[port] if config is not set.
+The image tag can be overriden by specifying the `tag` action paramenter.

 ## Configuration